amanzi/amanzi/docs/documentation/source/input_spec/ATSNativeSpec_dev.rst

       indicating divergence of the solver.
 The error is calculated by a PK.

     * `"diverged l2 tolerance`" ``[double]`` **1.e10** Defines another way to identify divergence of the solver.
-If the relative L2 norm of the solution increment is above this value, the solver is terminated.
+If the relative l2 (little l) norm of the solution increment is above this value, the solver is terminated.

     * `"diverged pc tolerance`" ``[double]`` **1e10** Defines another way to identify divergence of the solver.
 If the relative maximum norm of the